6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 3. Foundation soil settlement

-In case of severe depression, the asphalt surface has to be replaced while for smaller depressions patching of the area may be done.
+The asphalt surface has to be replaced in severe depressions, while the area may be patched for smaller depressions.

 4. Rutting

-Rutting is a type of pavement failure that results in the formation of channelized depressions particularly in the wheel track of pavement.
+Rutting is a type of pavement failure that results in channelized depressions, particularly in the wheel track of pavement.

-Two types of rutting particularly pavement rutting and subgrade rutting may occur.
+Two types of rutting may occur: pavement rutting and subgrade rutting.

-With time, the wheel of heavy vehicles starts to compact the asphalt surface thereby forming ruts.
+With time, the wheels of heavy vehicles start to compact the asphalt surface, forming ruts.

 1. Lateral movement or consolidation of consecutive layers under traffic load